Tilt-Ropter: A Fully Actuated Hybrid Aerial-Terrestrial Vehicle with Tilt Rotors and Passive Wheels: Experiments and Results

 \subsubsection{Ground Locomotion}

 Similar to the aerial flight experiment, we conducted a ground locomotion experiment to evaluate the performance of the Tilt-Ropter in terrestrial mode.
-The only difference of the trajectory is that the robot is commanded to move on the ground.
+The only difference from the aerial-flight experiment is that the robot is commanded to move on the ground.
 The robot successfully tracked the trajectory with RMSE of 0.145 m, as shown in Fig.~\ref{fig:exp_air_or_gnd}(b), demonstrating the effectiveness of the proposed control algorithms in ground locomotion scenarios.